 In its broadest sense, Gatorade competes in the beverage market.
-However the functionality and performance benefits of the product narrow this field to what the company refers to as the 'Active Thirst Market', the domain of Gatorade.
+However the functionality and performance benefits of the product narrow this field to what the company refers to as the 'Active Thirst Market'.

 It has been estimated that approximately one in seven or 15 per cent of beverages are bought to quench an 'active thirst'.
 That is, a thirst resulting from exercise, physical hard labour, sports, etc. Gatorade has been scientifically formulated to quench an active thirst better than any other beverage due to the physiological changes that occur in the body following exercise.
-Once the human body becomes active it starts to sweat and becomes dehydrated resulting in an actual change in human taste preference.
+Once the human body becomes active it starts to sweat and becomes dehydrated resulting in a change in taste preference.

-Research undertaken at the GSSI proves that once an individual becomes active, a physiological change takes place and the body will actually prefer the taste of lightly flavoured and sweetened, non-carbonated drinks like Gatorade over full sugar carbonated beverages.
+Research undertaken at the Gatorade Sports Science Institute (GSSI) proves that once an individual becomes active, a physiological change takes place and the body will actually prefer the taste of lightly flavoured and sweetened, noncarbonated drinks like Gatorade over full sugar carbonated beverages.